MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Denmark/how-to-set-up-oioubl.md

 6. In the **Payment Terms** field, choose the terms under which you expect the customer to pay.

-For more information about how to set up a customer, see [How to: Register New Customers](../../sales-how-register-new-customers.md).
+For more information about how to set up a customer, see [Register New Customers](../../sales-how-register-new-customers.md).

 ## To set up item charges
 1. Choose the ![Search for Page or Report](../../media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Item Charges**, and then choose the related link.